floresbakker/OntoArchimate/README.md

 ## RDF2Archimate

-The tool RDF2Archimate is used to read a RDF-based representation of an Archimate-document into a graph and then serialize and save this to an actual SVG-file.
+The tool RDF2Archimate is used to read a RDF-based representation of an Archimate-document into a graph and then serialize and save this to an actual Archimate-file.

 ### How to use RDF2Archimate